 K. After the public comment period has ended, the permitting division shall prepare a final evaluation of the remote tasting room demonstration project A, incorporating or responding to the comments received.
 Within sixty days of the end of the public comment period, the executive shall file a final evaluation report, a motion that should accept the report, and an ordinance that implements any proposed permanent code changes.

-L. For each preliminary evaluation, and the final report and proposed legislation, the reports shall be filed in the form of a paper original and an electronic copy with the clerk of the council, who shall retain the original and provide an electronic copy to all councilmembers, the council chief of staff and the lead staff for the local services, regional roads and bridges committee, or its successor.
+L. The final report and proposed legislation shall be filed in the form of a paper original and an electronic copy with the clerk of the council, who shall retain the original and provide an electronic copy to all councilmembers, the council chief of staff and the lead staff for the local services, regional roads and bridges committee, or its successor.